ebiggers/libdeflate/README.md

 that provide a better compression ratio than the zlib's "level 9".

 libdeflate is released into the public domain.
 The author claims no copyright on it, and anyone is free to use it for any reason.
+The software is provided 'as-is', without any express or implied warranty; in no event will the author be held liable for any damages arising from the use of the software.

 Building
 ========